Kachemak Bay: Features

 Kachemak Bay is home to Alaska's only state wilderness park, Kachemak Bay State Park.
 Kachemak Bay State park was the first state park in Alaska.
 There is no road access to most of the park; visitors must arrive by airplane or boat.

 Kachemak Bay is also home to the Kachemak Bay National Estuarine Research Reserve, the largest reserve in the National Estuarine Research Reserve System.
 It is a very active site of research and education.
 The bay hosts a remarkably high level of biological activity, due in part to water circulation patterns which keep shellfish larvae and nutrients in the bay.
 While surface waters push nutrients out into the bay, ocean currents push them back into the bay, creating a very fertile environment.
 Both fish and shellfish are abundant in the bay, year-round.
-Waterfowl and shorebirds occupy the bay during all but the winter season, while waterbirds and marine mammals including otters, seals, porpoise, and whales remain in the bay all year.
+Waterfowl and shorebirds occupy the bay during all but the winter season, while water birds and marine mammals including otters, seals, porpoise, and whales remain in the bay all year.
 The bay provides winter homes for 90% of the seabird and waterfowl populations of Lower Cook Inlet.
-Land mammals are frequently seen during the warmer seasons.
-Moose, coyote, and bears are frequently seen.
+Moose, coyote, and bears are frequently seen in warmer months.